Imadberkani/scorescanner/README.md

 ## What is ScoreScanner ? 📋

-**scorescanner** is a Python library designed to accelerate and simplify the process of understanding and quantifying the relationship between features and the target variable in the context of supervised predictive `Machine Learning` modeling on `tabular datasets`.
+**scorescanner** is a Python library designed to accelerate and simplify the process of understanding and quantifying the relationship between `features` and the `target variable` in the context of supervised predictive `Machine Learning` modeling on `tabular datasets`.

 ## Why and when to use ScoreScanner? 🤔

 **Why use ScoreScanner?**

 - **Efficiency:** Streamlines the exploration process, saving valuable time and effort ⏱️
-- **Clarity:** Provides clear and quantifiable insights into the relationships between features and the target variable
+- **Clarity:** Provides clear and quantifiable insights into the relationships between features and the target variable 🔆

 **When to use ScoreScanner?**

 when you aim to:

-- Quickly identify the most significant features and gain a better understanding of their importance using statistical indicators
+- Quickly identify the most significant features and gain a better understanding of their importance using statistical indicators and visualizations 📈
-- Give meaning to missing values and outliers
+- Give meaning to missing values and outliers 🔎
-- Perform optimal feature selection for interpretation
+- Perform optimal feature selection for interpretation ✔️
-- Create an interpretable initial model
+- Create an interpretable initial model 🧠
 - Simplify communication with business teams 📢

 ## Table of Contents